Tag: vintage

 Hartford Courant, August 8, 1862.

-The Charter Oaks fielded a “first nine,” a “second nine” and a “muffin team,” as was customary for some clubs in this early era.
-Practices and friendly inter-squad games were held in Bushnell Park.
-Their uniforms consisted blue pants with a white hat and a white shirt.
-On July 17, 1862 the “first nine” were picked.
+The Charter Oaks actually field three teams: a “first nine,” a “second nine” and a “muffin team” for older players.
+Practices and friendly intersquad games were held at Bushnell Park.
+Their uniforms consisted of blue pants, a white shirt and a white hat.
+On July 17, 1862 the club chose its first nine.
 They were the Bunce twins—Frederick and Henry Lee (both of whom became banking executives), Henry Yergason, Dickinson, Burbank, Branch, Hills, Hollister and Gershom Hubbell.
 In 1863, the team disbanded due to the start of the American Civil War and the ensuing military draft.

 Charter Oaks vs. Collinsville,1864